typhoon-hil/allure-docx/README.md

 If both Word and `soffice` are present, Word will be used.

+## Previous versions

+The previous version of the package can be found in the releases page of the plugin [here](https://github.com/typhoon-hil/allure-docx/releases).

+## Miscelaneous
-## Building the standalone executable
+### Building the standalone executable

 We use PyInstaller to create standalone executables.
 If you want to build an executable yourself, follow these steps:
 - Create a new virtual environment with the proper python version (tested using python 3, 32 or 64 bit so far)